medhaupadhyay/Micropayment-Channel/README.md

 Under "Log Payments on an Existing Channel", enter the contract address <br>
 Input the amount of Ethereum you would like to send to the receiver <br>
 Click "Log Payment" <br>
+Save the unique signature that is generated <br>
 <br>
 *Closing a Channel*<br>
 Note: this action is irreversible <br>
 Enter the contract address under "Close Channel" <br>
+Enter the most recently generated signature <br>
 Click "Close Channel" <br>
 The receiver should receive the Ethereum once the transaction goes through <br>